edwiny/progref/git/git_notes.md

 Find the commit where branch diverged from master or where master was merged into the branch, or the branch rebased onto master.

+Typically the RHS commit hash if two are listed.

 Create a `review` branch from that commit:

 ```